Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

-Concerning the hyperparameters, \emph{gravity} is computed using Euclidian distance, however other distances metrics could be employed.
-The \emph{cor} measure can use different correlation methods such as Pearson's correlation, Kendall's $\tau$ and Spearman's $\rho$ coefficient \citep{Rodgers1988}.
-This is also applied to the \emph{nrCorAttr} measure, which also requires a threshold value to define high correlations.
+Concerning the hyperparameters, different correlation methods such as Pearson's correlation, Kendall's $\tau$ and Spearman's $\rho$ coefficient \citep{Rodgers1988}, can be used to compute the \emph{cor} measure.
+This is also applied to the \emph{nrCorAttr} measure, which additionally requires a threshold value to define high correlations.
 The \emph{tMean} requires the definition of how much data should be discarded to compute the mean.
-Finally, the measures \emph{nrNorm} and \emph{nrOutliers} are dependent on the algorithm to compute whether or not a distribution is normal and has outliers.
+Finally, the \emph{nrNorm} and \emph{nrOutliers} are dependent on the algorithm to compute whether or not a distribution is normal and has outliers.
 Even though \emph{skewness} and \emph{kurtosis} could be seen as algorithm dependent, their variations do not produce observable differences for large samples of data \citep{Joanes1998}.
-Section \ref{subsec:userparam} discusses this issue further.

-Some measures can throw an exception.
+Some measures can throw exceptions and due to this are not calculated correctly.
 The \emph{cor}, \emph{kurtosis}, \emph{nrCorAttr} and \emph{skewness} could generate an error with a constant attribute caused by division by zero.
 The \emph{sdRatio} uses \emph{log} in this formulation, and the possibility of obtaining a negative value makes the measure error-prone.
 The \emph{gMean} can be computed in 2 different ways and both can generate errors, one using product and another using \emph{log}.
-The former can obtain arithmetic overflow/underflow while the latter can not support negative values.
-Section \ref{subsec:anomalies} discusses the exceptions and how to deal with that.
+The former can obtain arithmetic overflow/underflow while the latter cannot support negative values.

-As the majority of the statistical measures do not consider the class information, \citet{Castiello2005} proposed an indirect way to explore it.
+As the majority of the statistical measures do not consider the class information, \citeA{Castiello2005} proposed an indirect way to explore it.
 This approach splits the dataset according to the class labels and computes the measures for each subset.
 However, the authors are not aware of any empirical evaluation of this approach.
-It is also important to observe that the statistical measures only support numerical attributes.
+Besides, many statistical measures need to be summarized since several possible values can be obtained.
+Finally, it is important to observe that the statistical measures only support numerical attributes.
 Datasets that contain categorical data must be either partially ignored or converted to numerical values.
-Section \ref{subsec:datatype} discusses this issue further.